Tear Trough Restylane Injections

 Although the use of Restylane as a soft tissue filler in other areas of the face is very well established and associated with high patient satisfaction, its use for the management of “tear troughs” and, with Juvederm Voluma, the management of a loss of soft tissue volume in the mid-face has proved to be a very good application for many patients.
 The effects of the injections last approximately 9-12 months before repeat injections are required.
 The treatment is undertaken as an outpatient procedure that offers immediate cosmetic results, and a very short recovery period.

-Restylane can also be injected as a trial treatment without removing the option of cosmetic eyelid surgery at a later stage.
+Restylane can also be injected as a trial treatment without removing the option of cosmetic eyelid surgery at a later stage but it may need to be removed with Hyalase injections (off-label use) prior to any surgery.
 It can also be used for patients who have previously undergone cosmetic eyelid surgery and have some residual hollowing, particularly of the outer aspect of the lower eyelids.

 If a patient is dissatisfied with the results, the Restylane can be dissolved with the use of a small injection of Hyalase (an enzyme commonly used in local anaesthetic solutions given around the eye in patients undergoing cataract surgery).
 This is generally safe to use although there is a very small risk of an allergic reaction with the use of this enzyme.
 This is an off-label use of this enzyme.